mhatzl/mantra-wiki/5-Requirements/5-REQ-report.md

 Created in response to [issue #3](https://github.com/mhatzl/mantra/issues/3).

-## `report.checklist`: Checklist for *untraceable* requirements
+## `report.checklist`: Checklist for requirements requiring manual verification

-As a product owner, I want that mantra generates a checklist that contains all requirements that are *untraceable*, because I want to make sure that all of those requirements are verified before a release is published.
+As a product owner, I want that mantra generates a checklist that contains all requirements that require manual verification, because I want to make sure that all of those requirements are verified before a release is published.

-**Note:** Because high-level requirements may be *traceable*, but some sub-requirements might **not** be, the list should be flattened, and only *untraceable* requirements should be included in the list.
+**Note:** Because high-level requirements may be *traceable*, but some sub-requirements might **not** be, the list should be flattened, and only *manual* requirements should be included in the list.

 **Example:**